 On today’s date in 1578, Queen Elizabeth I granted Humphrey Gilbert a letters patent to explore and colonize the coast of North America.

 One of the stamps – a 24-cent violet brown (Scott #224) – depicts Queen Elizabeth I in commemoration of her decision to grant Gilbert the letters patent to explore the New World.
-Another stamp, this coloured blue with a face value of seven cents (SC #217) – depicts Gilbert receiving the royal patent for the colonization of North America from Queen Elizabeth I in 1578.
+Another stamp, this in blue with a face value of seven cents (SC #217) – depicts Gilbert receiving the royal patent for the colonization of North America from Queen Elizabeth I in 1578.

-A grey-black one-cent stamp (SC #212) features a portrait of Gilbert based on an early-17th century engraving.
+A grey-black one-cent stamp (SC #212) features a portrait of Gilbert based on an early 17th-century engraving.

-The next in the series, a green two-cent (SC #213), shows the Compton Castle, residence of the Gilbert family since the 14th century.
+The next in the series, a green two-cent (SC #213), shows the Compton Castle, the residence of the Gilbert family since the 14th century.

 A yellow-brown three-cent stamp (SC #214) shows the Gilbert family Coat of Arms.

 A carmine four-cent stamp (SC #215) depicts Eaton College, where Gilbert was educated.

 A dull violet five-cent stamp (SC #216) shows a token awarded to Gilbert by Queen Elizabeth I prior to his voyage of colonization.
 The token, which was made of beaten gold and a single pearl, was delivered to him by his brother, Sir Walter Raleigh, in March 1583 along with the wishes of good luck and a safe voyage.